ArunKumar237/first_project/README.md

 4. Go to > current Project folder in github > settings > secrets > actions > New repository secret.

-5. After getting into New repository secret tab, fill the Name and Heroku_email in value and save the secret. repeat this for API key as well as App name.
+5. After getting into New repository secret tab, fill the Name and Heroku_email in value and save the secret. repeat this for API key as well as App name (should be same as Heroku app_name).

 6. Go to > 'Actions' in Project folder > re-run all jobs